InquestGeronimo/tllm/README.md

 # Features

-CypherTune abstracts away the Hugging Face ecosystem to simplify the training process and currently maintains the following features:
+CypherTune streamlines the training process by abstracting the complexities of the Hugging Face ecosystem.
+It currently offers the following features:

 - **Model Fine-Tuning**: Fine-tune LLMs with custom text-to-cypher datasets from 🤗.
 - **Bits and Bytes**: Optimizes model performance with 4-bit quantization.